csci399-enterprisesoftwaredevelopment/syllabus/README.md

 These won't be enforced by the instructor, but you will be pretty lost without understanding those concepts.
 If you need a refresher, take a look at the [Beginner Materials](#beginner-materials).

-## Course Overview

-We will dive into the nuances of Android mobile device programming to teach how to write and understand Mobile Application Development relating those applications to the Model View Controller design pattern.
-Modern tools such as Android Studio, Git, GitHub, and the Debugger will be heavily used.
-Slack will be used so that students and instructor may have a collaborative Question and Answer environment.
-I expect maximum participation with students answering other students' questions if they know the answer.
-All projects will be administered through GitHub, where students are expected to initiate the assignment and complete under Version Control (accomplished with Git and pushed to GitHub).
-Completing the assignment as assigned will not be enough for an A+.
-Students must add at least one "WOW" feature to the project and must be successfully demo'd to the Instructor.
-Topics covered include:

-* The Activity Lifecycle
-* Debugging Android Applications
-* Creating User Interfaces with Layouts and Widgets
-* UI Fragments and Fragment Managers
-* The Tool Bar
-* SQLite Databases
-* Explicit and Implicit Intents
-* Bluetooth
-* and More...

 ## Homework/Projects

-All assignments are listed within the [Project Due Dates](https://github.com/CSCI-490-MobileAppDevelopment-S2018/Project_Due_Dates).
+All assignments are listed within the [Project Due Dates](https://github.com/CSCI399-enterprisesoftwaredevelopment/Project_Due_Dates).

 ### Workflow

-1. Click on the appropiate project link in the [Project Due Dates](https://github.com/CSCI-490-MobileAppDevelopment-S2019/Project_Due_Dates).
-This will take you to the project in [CSCI-490-MobileAppDevelopment](https://github.com/CSCI-490-MobileAppDevelopment-S2019) GitHub Organization account.
+1. Click on the appropiate project link in the [Project Due Dates](https://github.com/CSCI399-enterprisesoftwaredevelopment/Project_Due_Dates).
+This will take you to the project in [CSCI399-EnterpriseSoftwareDevelopment](https://github.com/csci399-enterprisesoftwaredevelopment) GitHub Organization account.
-2. Create your Android project (in Android Studio) with the same name as our GitHub Organization project name with '-yourLastName' appended to the name.
+2. Create your project in an editor of your choice and push to our GitHub Organization project.
-3. In Android Studio, share the project with GitHub.
-4. Read the instructions provided by the README file.
+3. Read the instructions provided by the README file.
-5. Modify the files to complete your assignment.
+4. Modify the files to complete your assignment.
-6. Test your solution with both an Android Virtual Device and a real phone.
+5. Test your solution locally.
-7. Create and include a screenshots of your application in action.
-8. Create a README file to communicate anything you need to me.
+6. Create a README file to communicate anything you need to me.
-9. Make sure all of your code is committed.
+7. Make sure all of your code is committed.
-10. Push/sync up to GitHub.
+8. Push/sync up to GitHub.
-11. The day the assignment is due, I would like a quick demo from a real device.
-12. Print all relative files and turn in on the day assignment is due.

 ***All assignments are due at the start of class on the specified date.***